ntricarichi22/Fantasyfootball/docs/CFC-GM-OFFICE-SPEC.md

 # CFC Front Office — GM Office Landing Spec

-**Version:** 3.0
+**Version:** 3.1
-**Date:** May 14, 2026
+**Date:** May 18, 2026
-**Status:** Design locked — ready for mockup → code
+**Status:** Design locked — ready for Phase 2 build

+> **Revision note (v3.1):** Path-only update.
+Phase 0 is complete (May 18, 2026): the repo is reorganized into surface-based folders.
+Inbox components for Phase 2 land under `src/inbox/` (with subfolders `thread/`, `insider/`, `persona/`), not under `src/components/gm-office/`.
+Some files already moved during Phase 0 (ThreadPage, ChatBubble, AcceptModal, RejectModal, CounterDrawer, InsiderPanel, PersonaCard, PersonaPicker).
+InboxPage / FilterBar / TradeCard stayed at `src/components/gm-office/` and get rebuilt in Phase 2.
+AppShell is dead (Phase 0) — no persistent global nav above the inbox.
+The persona switcher's new home is decided: Settings.
+Design decisions from v3.0 are unchanged.

 > **Revision note (v3.0):** Major redesign.
 The GM Office is now exclusively the **Gmail-style inbox**.
 Sidebar killed (no Propose / Shop / Feed).
-Persona switcher relocated or killed (TBD — see Section 6).
+Persona switcher relocated.
 The inbox interleaves director memos and trade correspondence in a single list.
 Four filter chips (Unread / Sent / Trash / Archive).
 Row-based layout (sender / subject / preview / timestamp).
 Click a row → body opens.
 Insider feed survives as a separate drawer (carried forward from v2.x).
 The home screen handles all navigation; the GM Office is one focused surface.

 ---

 ## Purpose of This Document

-This document captures every design decision for the **GM Office** — which in v3.0 is exclusively the inbox.
-The route is `/gm-office` or `/inbox` (TBD at build).
+This document captures every design decision for the **GM Office** — which in v3.0/3.1 is exclusively the inbox.
+The route is `/inbox` (set in Phase 0).

 This spec must be read alongside:
-- `/docs/CFC-APP-STATUS.md` v3.0 (project-wide non-negotiables)
+- `CFC-APP-STATUS.md` v3.0 (project-wide non-negotiables)
+- `CFC-PHASE-0-RECAP.md` (current repo state, folder map, conventions)
-- `CFC-HOME-SCREEN-SPEC.md` v3.0 (the home screen routes here from the GM box)
+- `CFC-HOME-SCREEN-SPEC.md` v3.1 (the home screen routes here from the GM box)

 ---